abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 there, it’s finished.

 That’s because the Dhamma is here and now.
-The Dhamma is *akāliko*, timeless and it’s *sandiṭṭhiko*, apparent here and now.
+The Dhamma is *akāliko*, timeless, and it’s *sandiṭṭhiko*, apparent here and now.
 The Dhamma doesn’t simply happen when the knot is untangled or when the carpet is laid out and all of the food is cooked.
 It’s not, *Okay, the Dhamma is here now, it wasn’t here before*.
 The Dhamma is always here.
-During the morning reflection, it’s here already, not only after the reflection is finished and we get on to the practice during the day.
+During the morning reflection, it’s here already.
+The Dhamma doesn't appear just after the reflection is finished, when we begin our practice during the day.
 It’s here now.

 If we remember that—really let the mind awaken to that—then that presence to the Dhamma will inform our every action.
 We can then attune